 |Effects:||Upper and/or lower rotating speaker, with fast or slow speeds,

 and flute split

 Vibrato (all voices), and touch sensitive vibrato on the upper manual

 A repeat effect for the upper manual (chopper/modulator)

 Switchable slow/fast attack on upper voices

 For those who wonder what it sounded like, I've managed to find a recording of my Yamaha D30 Electone organ I made back in the 1990s (the song “Tomorrow,” from the musical “Annie”).
-It's not a particularly good recording, I only made it while testing out an ancient reel-to-reel tape deck, and didn't put much effort into making a good recording (neither the sound quality, nor my playing). 'twas merely a brief, spur of the moment, thing.
+It's not a particularly good recording, but it's the only one I made.
+I only made it while testing out an ancient reel-to-reel tape deck, and didn't put much effort into making a good recording (neither the sound quality, nor my playing), 'twas merely a brief, spur of the moment, thing.